 The Southeast Maritime and Transportation (SMART) Center

-The Southeast Maritime and Transportation (SMART) Center is a National Science Foundation (NSF) Advanced Technological Education (ATE) Center in the maritime and transportation industry.
-It serves as a regional educational and economic model for preparing a sustainable, globally-prepared maritime and transportation workforce for the 21st century.
-It is one of over 40 ATE Centers across the country focused on improving STEM (science, technology, engineering, and mathematic) education to meet the technician workforce needs of advanced technological industries in the U.S. It is the only ATE Center solely focused on the maritime and transportation industry.
+The Southeast Maritime and Transportation (SMART) Center was a National Science Foundation (NSF) Advanced Technological Education (ATE) Center for the maritime and transportation industry.
+It served as a regional educational and economic model for preparing a sustainable, globally-prepared maritime and transportation workforce for the 21st century.
+ATE Centers across the country are focused on improving STEM (science, technology, engineering, and mathematic) education to meet the technician workforce needs of advanced technological industries in the U.S.

-Working closely with industry and education partners the SMART Center is focused on:
+Working closely with industry and education partners the SMART Center focused on:

-The SMART Center has been recognized by leaders at the national, state, and local level across the southeast for:
+The SMART Center was recognized by leaders at the national, state, and local level for:

 - its innovative work in developing industry-recognized portable credentials

 - facilitating creation of a new A.A.S. degree in Maritime Technologies at host partner site Tidewater Community College (TCC)